Topics

 • Manage your email list properly.
 Proper email list management ensures you’re spending your time and resources on the right segments and personas at the right time, boosting engagement and conversions.

-Tip: Using “hidden fields” in your signup forms can give you specific insights into which marketing and sales activities are working.
-For example, if a lead registers for a webinar via your online form, hidden fields will connect that lead to a specific segment.
+Tip: Use signup forms to gain specific insights into which marketing and sales activities are working.
+For example, if a lead registers for a webinar via your online form, connect that lead to the specific segment that webinar targeted.
 This gives you the additional context you need to further personalize your marketing outreach for that segment in your next email campaign.

 Your emails are being marked as spam